Board of Directors

 Recording devices, videotaping and photography are prohibited.

 Ted Smith is Chair of the Board.
 He has extensive board and volunteer experience having contributed to such organizations as Sunderland Coop, Durham Dairy Producers, Durham 4-H Association, Sunderland Agricultural Society, Sunderland Historical Society, and many more.
-Ted is currently the Township of Brock Regional Councillor.
+He is currently the Township of Brock Regional Councillor and Deputy-Mayor.
 He has been Chair of the Township of Brock Finance Committee, Committee of Adjustment, Negotiating Committee and other committees.
-Ted is also a member of the Board of the Kawartha Conservation Authority.
+Mr. Smith is also the Chair of the Board of the Kawartha Conservation Authority.
 He is a resident of the Sunderland area.